OPFS

 3. What happens to OPFS data if I clear my browser?

 It is deleted, just like other site data.
-Because the files live only in your browser, clearing browser data or switching devices removes them — which is why apps that use OPFS usually offer an export/import option.
+Because the files live only in that browser on that device, clearing site data removes them, and a different device or browser profile simply never had them — which is why apps that use OPFS usually offer an export/import option.

 Related terms: Zero-Retention API · Training Opt-Out · all glossary terms